-The Site I The Program I Courses I Internships I Housing I Inclusions I Costs
+The Site I The Program I Courses, Internships, and Concentrations I Housing I Inclusions I Costs

 Barcelona is located on the Mediterranean Sea and is part of Catalonia, an autonomous region of Spain.
 Barcelona is Spain’s second most populous city with more than 1.5 million residents.
 CAPA Barcelona is centrally located in the downtown Plaça de Catalunya area, close to Las Ramblas and the Gothic Quarter at the Institute for American Universities.
 Barcelona is known for its Gaudí architectural masterpieces, Spanish tapas, beaches, and the FC Barcelona soccer team.